Mshriver2/sqlTxtImporter/README.md

 ## TODO

+* use OOP to connect to and manage sql statements
 * ~~fix email / username importation regex~~
 * ~~create file upload box~~
 * ~~create option to choose email / username and password separator symbol~~